w3c/wai-curricula/content/designer/forms-and-widgets.md

 Optional ideas to assess knowledge:

-* Practical &mdash; Present students with a form and ask them to define labels for each of the fields.
+* Practical &mdash; Give students a form and ask them to define labels for each of the fields.
 Assess how students provide clear and descriptive names for each of the form fields.
 * Practical &mdash; Give students an application and ask them to provide names for each of the application subsections.
 Assess how students identify application subsections and provide clear and understandable names for each.
 * Practical &mdash; Give students a form and ask them to provide the necessary instructions for users to understand each of the fields and fill in the form.
 Assess how students provide clear and concise instructions.